 - Alternatives to a Traditional Fire Pit For Outside Cooking

 Human beings evolved as we gathered around fires throughout our long history.
 We are primed by evolution to feel a sense of comfort and security as we gather around a hearth or fire.
-A fire pit can be a place a cook, but it can also simply be a place to congregate.
+An outdoor fire pit can be a place a cook, but it can also simply be a place to congregate.
 It can be a place where we can gather to feel close with the ones we love.

 Watching the flickering flames of a real fire can help us feel relaxed.
 It can allow us to free ourselves from the stresses and strains of everyday life.